jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 W = tf.reshape(W, [5, -1])
 print(W.get_shape())    # (5, 4)
 ```

-> Use W.get_shape instead of tf.shape to find the shape of a variable if it is known during a model construction.

 tf.unique(x) returns a 1D tensor contains all unique elements.
 The shape is dynamic which depends on "x" and need to evaluate at runtime:
 ```python